Are Robo Advisors A Good Idea? 8 Advantages Uncovered

 The One Big Disadvantage Of Robo Advisors

-The downside is that most Robo Investment services fail to beat the market, meaning they do not provide higher returns than simply investing in a single market indexed ETF e.g., the S&P500 index.
-Many claim that beating the market is not important and that minimizing risk is the most important, you can decide for yourself what is most important.
+The downside is that most Robo Investment services fail to beat the market, meaning they do not provide higher returns than simply investing in a single market-indexed ETF, e.g., the S&P500 index.
+Many claim that beating the market is unimportant and that minimizing risk is the most important; you can decide what is most important for yourself.

 Let us know your thoughts in the comments section below.